 - EU citizens or foreign residents with a self-employed residence permit can start a business, as well as foreigners married to a German (after three years of marriage, when they receive their settler’s permit).

 - Germany does encourage entrepreneurship (and foreign investment), so there is a lot of support structure in place for those who do so.
 Many of the new visa rules favor those who are entering the country to start a business.
 For more information on entrepreneurship in Germany, consult the business section on the Federal Ministry of Economics and Energy website.

 - Those wishing a start a technology company may want to consider Berlin as the headquarters – it has become somewhat of a German (and European) tech startup hub.

-- Living in Deutschland now! – a guide to integrating into Germany society (book)
+- Living in Deutschland now!: A practical guide to finding your feet and integrating in Germany

 - Federal Office for Migration and Refugees – available in German, English, Russian and Turkish